 Computing Device (Commuter / Smart Phone)

 To run virtual content in 3D environments high computing power is required.
-This requirement is fulfilled using personal computers, play stations, workstations or smartphone.
+This requirement is fulfilled using personal computers, play stations, workstations or smartphones.

 Fully Immersive Virtual Reality

 Fully immersive types of virtual Reality provide users with a more realistic experience.
 In other words, users think they are in another world.
-To experience a fully immersive VR, users require VR headset, motion detection sensors and feedback devices.
+To experience a fully immersive VR, users need to wear VR headset, motion detection sensors and feedback devices.

 Non Immersive Virtual Reality

 In Non-Immersive type of Virtual Reality, only a subset of user sense is simulated.
 User senses are affected by the outside world.
 For example in 3D cad tools, engineers visualize a virtual product from various aspects but they are not immersed in it.
 But now cad tools have also started offering VR solutions to their customers.

 Semi-Immersive Virtual Reality

 Semi-immersive type of VR lies in between fully immersive and non-immersive VR.
 In this users are partially immersed in the VR system.
-For example in car driving simulator, the driver sits in a cabin and road pictures with obstacles come up in 2D screen.
-Therefore, driver is fully aware of what is happening around him.
+For example in a car driving simulator, the driver sits in a cabin and road pictures with obstacles come up on a 2D screen.
+Therefore, the driver is fully aware of what is happening around him.

 Applications of Virtual Reality

-It is a common misconception that VR is limited to gaming industry only.
+A common misconception is that VR technology is limited to the gaming industry only.
 But this is not true.
-VR also has applications in education, healthcare, scientific research, product design sports and entertainment industry as well.
+VR has applications in education, healthcare, scientific research, product design sports and entertainment industry as well.

 Virtual reality has lots of applications in the entertainment industry.
 It is actually completely revolutionizing the entertainment industry.
-360 degree view and 3D movies are becoming more affordable.
+360º views and 3D movies are becoming more affordable.

-VR helps designer and customers in visualizing products before actually building them.
-Therefore it offers following advantages to companies.
+VR helps designers and customers in visualizing products before actually building them.
+Therefore it offers the following advantages to companies.

 Virtual Reality has also revolutionized the video gaming industry.
 VR games are very popular because they provide more realistic experience.